ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 user interface in Section 3.1.
 Then, Sections 3.2, 3.3, and 3.4 in turn present:
-formula scripts (which addresses expressivity), module export (which addresses reuse and performance), and subtables (which addresses complex data).
+formula scripts (which addresses expressivity), function export (which addresses reuse and performance), and subtables (which addresses complex data).

 3.1 User Interface